seanbreckenridge/mpv-history-daemon/README.md

 More events would keep getting logged, as I pause/play, or the file ends and a new file starts.
 The key for each JSON value is the epoch time, so everything is timestamped.

 By default, this scans the socket directory every 10 seconds.
-If you'd instead like to use a filewatcher so this picks up files immediately, you can install `python3 -m pip install watchfiles` and use `--watch`

 #### custom SocketData class